Jordan Z. Marks

 If the property transfer occurred on or after February 16, 2021, the exclusion is limited to the first $1,000,000 (this amount is adjusted annually by a factor provided by the State Board of Equalization) of value that would be added upon reassessment of the principal residence.
 Also, a Homeowners’ Exemption must be filed within one year of transfer, and the property must remain as the primary residence of the applicant to retain the exclusion.

-Please refer to the FAQ tab for additional information on the application process.
+Please refer to the FAQs tab for additional information on the application process.

 An application must be filed with the Assessor's Office to determine eligibility for this exclusion.
 This application may be sent to you because of a change in ownership that may cause a reassessment of your property at current market value.
 You may qualify for reassessment exclusion if this transfer of property is between parents and children or from grandparents to grandchildren.